Top 5 FAQs about Family Law

 A prenuptial agreement will protect your assets in the event of a divorce, and they can reduce the amount of arguing and mediation time which may occur throughout the process.

-If you do not have substantial assets before getting married, then a prenuptial agreement may not be necessary.
+If you do not have substantial assets before getting married, then a prenuptial agreement in Los Angeles may not be necessary.
 Should you wish to enter into this type of agreement after you are married, you do have the option to enter into what is known as a “post nuptial agreement”.

 3. Do I Need an Attorney for a Divorce?

 Not every divorce may require the legal guidance and handling of a divorce lawyer.
-But it is almost always in everyone’s best interest to consult with a divorce lawyer so that you can learn more about your rights and the rights of your children.
+But it is almost always in everyone’s best interest to consult with a divorce lawyer in Los Angeles so that you can learn more about your rights and the rights of your children.

 A divorce lawyer will also make sure that all of the appropriate papers are filed on time so that your divorce can be finalized as quickly as possible.